Analysing Twitter Users' Timelines

 2) Create a plain text file using Windows Notepad with a list of the Twitter usernames that you would like to analyse.
 All (as far as Twitter allows) of the tweets of these people will be downloaded, including their retweets.
 Here is an example file of tweeters.

-3) Start Webometric Analyst, click Classic Interface in the Wizard and then click the Twitter tab in the main interface (see the arrow below).
+3) Start Webometric Analyst and click the Twitter tab in the main interface (see the arrow below).

 4) Click on the button at the bottom of the image below and select your file of usernames.
 Follow the instructions to get permission to download tweets and wait for the program to finish.
 If you have a lot of acounts or very active acounts then it may take several hours.